slatedocs/slate/source/includes/v4/_events.md

 ### Response

-The json response contains a list of all event categories to build up filters.
+The JSON response contains a list of all event categories to build up filters.
 Note: this only contains valid elements, some events might have no name set.
 Some categories have duplicate names.